 \subsubsection{Non-isomorphism}

-Let's change gears and move from question~\ref{10.abs.1} to question~\ref{10.abs.2}: when is $\cM/\cI\cong \cN/\cJ$ relatively consistent with ZFC?
-In order to avoid metamathematical detours, we will consider the question that is, given the current state of the art in set theory, easier to analyze: When does $\cM/\cI\cong \cM/\cJ$ hold in a forcing extension?
+In order to avoid metamathematical detours, instead of question~\ref{10.abs.2} we consider a question that is, given the current state of the art in set theory, easier to analyse: When does $\cM/\cI\not\cong \cM/\cJ$ hold in a forcing extension?

-\begin{conjecture} Suppose that $\cM$ and $\cN$ are Borel structures (discrete or metric) of the same signature and that $E$ and $F$ are Borel congruences on $\cM$ and $\cN$, respectively.
+\begin{conjecture} Suppose that there exist class many supercompact cardinals.\footnote{The lavish large cardinal assumption assures that every set-forcing extension has a further set-forcing extension that satisfies Martin’s Maximum.} Suppose that $\cM$ and $\cN$ are Borel structures (discrete or metric) of the same signature and that $E$ and $F$ are Borel congruences on $\cM$ and $\cN$, respectively.
 If $\cM/E$ and $\cN/F$ are non-isomorphic in some forcing extension, then they are non-isomorphic in every forcing extension that satisfies Martin's Maximum (MM). \end{conjecture}

-In this context, the choice of MM, provably the strongest forcing axiom,\footnote{Sort of---see~\cite{viale2015category}.} may appear to be arbitrary, but the recent unification of Forcing Axioms with Woodin's axiom (*) in~\cite{aspero2021martin} gives additional weight to the view that Forcing Axioms provide a coherent alternative to the $\CH$.
-In all the (many!) instances in which Conjecture~\ref{10.C.1} has been confirmed (\S\ref{6bii.PFAAVi}), $\OCA$ and MA suffice.
-As we have seen in \S\ref{6bi} and \S\ref{6bii.PFAAVi}, in the case of Boolean algebras $\cP(\bbN)/\cI$ for a Borel ideal $\cI$, a confrimation of Conjecture~\ref{10.C.1} relies on whether gaps in the corresponding Boolean algebra can be frozen (i.e., can be made indestructible by an $\aleph_1$-preserving forcing) in $\cP(\bbN)/\cI$.
+In this context, the choice of MM, provably the strongest forcing axiom,\footnote{Sort of---see~\cite{viale2015category}.} may appear to be arbitrary, but the recent unification of forcing axioms with Woodin's axiom (*) in~\cite{aspero2021martin} gives additional weight to the view that forcing axioms provide a coherent alternative to the $\CH$.
+In all the (many!) instances in which Conjecture~\ref{10.C.1} has been confirmed (\S\ref{6bii.PFAAVi}), $\OCAsharp$ and MA (see \S\ref{S.OCAsharp}) suffice.
+As we have seen in \S\ref{6bi} and \S\ref{6bii.PFAAVi}, in the case of Boolean algebras $\cP(\bbN)/\cI$ for a Borel ideal $\cI$, a confirmation of Conjecture~\ref{10.C.1} relies on whether gaps in the corresponding Boolean algebra can be frozen (i.e., can be made indestructible by an $\aleph_1$-preserving forcing) in $\cP(\bbN)/\cI$.
+This extends, using $\OCAsharp$ in place of $\OCA$, to reduced products of fields, linear orders, trees, and sufficiently random graphs (\cite{de2023trivial}, see \S\ref{S.fields-etc}).
 As noted in \S\ref{6bi}, in~\cite{FaSh:Trivial} and~\cite{Gha:FDD} it was proved that there exists forcing extensions of the universe in which every isomorphism